 Bottom line is, the biggest difference between the tap water and your bottled water is the antimony you get from the plastic bottle.
 It really doesn’t matter what water filter system may have been used prior to the bottle being filled in an effort to make it more suitable for human consumption if the bottle itself proves to be unsafe for some reason.

 Some people, particularly those in rural areas who have private wells, feel they are safe putting their water in containers, whether large ones or small bottles.
 Generally, well water is safe, as long as those well owners have their water tested from time to time, they have a quality water filtration system, and they follow any local water regulation that may cover protection from things like fertilizers that often contaminate underground water.

 How to Store Water Long-Term

-With that being said, even if you choose to stock up your water supply with tap water in a plastic bottle, you are still getting antimony in your water!
-So, what can you do to make sure your water is safe for the long-term?
+With that being said, even if you choose to stock up your water supply with tap water in a plastic bottle, you could still be getting antimony in your water!
+So, what can you do to make sure your water is safe for the long term?

 The best way to store your water is to store it in a food-grade water storage container that does NOT transfer toxic substances into the water it is holding.
 You can find food-grade storage containers at surplus or camping supply stores.

-Make sure the containers are BPA free.
-Many of you know about this chemical BPA.
+Make sure the containers are BPA-free.
+Many of you know about the chemical BPA.
 BPA stands for bisphenol A. It is an industrial chemical that is used in making certain plastics, such as water bottles.